turgu1/maison/Readme.md

 ## 7. Messages sent by the framework

+All MQTT messages transmitted/received by the application are using a topic names composed with the following information:

+* The MAISON_PREFIX_TOPIC value.
+Default is "maison".
+It can be redefined through a new #define definition.
+* The device_id: This is the hexadecimal MAC address of the device.
+* A suffix name as presented in the following sub-sections.

-The **Maison** framework automate some messages that are sent to the **maison/status** topic.
-All messages are sent using a JSON formatted string.
+The **Maison** framework automate some messages that are sent to **maison/device_id/xxx** topics.
+All message contents, but log messages, are sent using a JSON formatted string.
+Log messages are sent as free text.

 Here is a description of each message sent, namely: